boytchev/oops.js/tests/index.md

 # Preliminary Tests

 This page contains a few preliminary tests.
-They are used to measure and compare performance of the traditional use of postprocessing effects against the new approach.
-To isolate rendering time, each test allows to run 1, 2, 4, ...
-1024 renderings per frame.
+They are used to measure and compare performance of the traditional use of postprocessing effects versus the new approach.
+To isolate rendering time, each test runs N renderings per frame, where N = 1, 2, 4, ...
+1024.
+Reported values are the overall **FPS** for N renderings in a frame and the **time for a single rendering**, i.e. 1000/(FPS&times;N) ms.

 The tests are preliminary and not statistically sound.